EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 ### Tickets submitted

 This metric gives the number of tickets submitted within the specified time frame.
-Major criteria is the submit time stamp.
+Major criteria is the submit timestamp.
 The result lists shows the **current** status of the tickets.

 ### Open tickets time

 The open tickets time report calculates the time from ticket submission until now in calendar days.
-The **submit time stamp** must match the specified time frame for the report.
+The **submit timestamp** must match the specified time frame for the report.

 ### Tickets closed

 This metric is focused on the **ticket life time**.
 It gives the number of tickets that reached the status "solved" or "unsolved" within the specified time frame.
-Major criteria is the **solution time stamp** which is the time stamp setting a ticket to "solved" or "unsolved".
+Major criteria is the **solution timestamp** which is the timestamp setting a ticket to "solved" or "unsolved".
 Tickets in other terminal status like "verified" or "closed" appear in the result list as long as they have been set to "solved/unsolved" in the given time frame.
 Besides date, status and the number of